 NEWTON, Mass. – Wheaton College rallied for the final nine points of the game in the last two minutes Thursday evening to pull out an 82-77 victory over Lasell University in non-conference men's basketball action at the Lasell Athletic Center.

 Junior Kevin Vanderhorst (Lawrence, Mass.) posted his fourth double-double to lead the Lasers, scoring 26 points and grabbing 12 rebounds.
 He made 8-of-16 shots from the field and 9-of-11 from the free throw line.
-Classmate Kevin Nunez (Dorchester, Mass.) added 12 points and eight boards, and junior Jonathan Friberg (North Attleboro, Mass.) and senior Keith Poitier (Hartford, Conn.) added nine and eight points, respectively.
+Classmate Kevin Nunez (Dorchester, Mass.) added 12 points and eight boards, and junior Jonathan Friberg (North Attleboro, Mass.) and junior Keith Poitier (Hartford, Conn.) added nine and eight points, respectively.

 Wheaton had four players score in double figures, led by senior Alex Dubrow (Foxboro, Mass.) with 21 points, nine rebounds and nine assists.
 Freshman Aaron Williams (Springfield, Mass.) added 20 points and eight boards, freshman Alex Carlisle (St. Johnsbury, Vt.) was good for 15 points, and freshman Evan Cook (Dunstable, Mass.) dropped in 13 points off the bench.